notabucketofspam/ESP8089-SPI/README.md

 It is recommended to use an ESP-201 module or a barebones ESP-12F module.
 A development board such as the NodeMCU can cause unpredictable behavior.
-It may be advisable to add a 33 Ohm resistor across each pin, but this is untested at the moment.
+It may be advisable to add a resistor across each pin (33 ~ 200 Ohm), but this is untested at the moment.

 #### What pins go where: